TimothyBritt/github-issue-migrate/README.md

 Sometimes, the structure of your project changes so drastically that it would break your repository.
 You need an easy way to start from scratch and just commit everything to a new repository.
-But, you've got all these valuable issues in the repository on Github.
+But, you've got all these valuable issues in the old repository on Github.

 You need an easy way to migrate those.